 If you’ve ever been to a wedding, you know one hard truth: Some people just can’t dance.

-Sure, nobody expects a dance floor full of Fred Astaires, but is there any real, scientific reason why some people just can’t feel the beat?
+Sure, nobody expects a dance floor full of Fred Astaires, but is there any real, scientific reason why why some people can’t dance… Just can’t feel the beat?
 (Sort of!)
 And can you fix it?
 (Yep!)

 So if you fall more to the Drake end of the dancing scale (I’m using the almost-scientific Drake to Baryshnikov scale here), there’s hope.
 Scientists and dance professionals have some insight on how to be a better dancer, even if you think you have two left feet.